 In Mongolia Khar Yamaat and Toson Khulstai nature reserves are managed by the same Dornod Administration of Protected Areas and covered by research programs of DIPA and receive management assistance from Mongolia chapters of WWF and The Nature Conservancy.
-Khan Henti Strict Reserve has its own Directorate located in Ulaanbaatar City.
-The Gun Galuut Nature Reserve in Tov Province has been established by decision of soum government following initiative of local herder community to protect Kherlen River valley and develop ecotourism business that is beneficial for local people.
+Khan Khentii Strict Reserve has its own Directorate located in Ulaanbaatar City.
+The Gun Galuut Nature Reserve in Tuv Province has been established by decision of soum government following initiative of local herder community to protect Kherlen River valley and develop ecotourism business that is beneficial for local people.
 Presently Selena Travel Co. owns the "Steppe Nomads" Ecotourist Camp and provides funds to support local employment and conservation initiatives.

 While in China roughly half of the Kherlen (Kelulun) River valley is under formal protection, a very small percentage of vast and biologically rich floodplain of Kherlen River has been preserved through protected areas in Mongolia.
-Additional protection, from mineral extraction activities has been granted by the 2009 "Law to prohibit mineral extraction and exploration activities in forest lands, headwaters and river-protection zones".
+Additional protection, from mineral extraction activities has been granted by the 2009 "Law on the Prohibition of Mineral Exploration and Mining in Headwaters of Rivers, Water Basins Protection Zones and Forest Areas".
 This important piece of legislation, known by the population as "The Law with the Long Name" grants protection to the most valuable landscape features throughout Mongolia: river valleys, lakeshores, forests, springs, areas important for flow accumulation, etc. Boundaries of protection zones were delineated in 2010-2012 with participation of conservation NGOs and local communities.
-Practically the whole Kherlen River valley is covered by such protection zones .
+Practically the whole Kherlen River valley is covered by such protection zones.
 When in 2012 the skyrocketing growth of GDP in Mongolia slowed down the Ministry of Mining claimed that the Law hampers economic development by preventing miners from going to areas adjacent to waterbodies and forests.
 In 2013-2014 the Mongolian Government made an attempt to "improve implementation of the Law with the Long Name", which included revision of protection zones that led to a drastic reduction in their acreage\extent.